Full-time program length: 9 months for full-time students (September – May)

 Full-time term 1: Fall semester (14 weeks) September - December

-BMMR 504 Quantitative Marketing Research – 4 semester hours
+BMMA 504 Quantitative Marketing Research – 4 semester hours

 Methods and techniques of quantitative marketing research.
 Emphasis on research design, data collection, basic data analysis including chi-square, correlation, ANOVA and regression as well as interpretation and presentation of results.
 Students will work in groups to provide a custom research project for a business or nonprofit client.

-BMMR 508 Qualitative Marketing Research – 4 semester hours
+BMMA 508 Qualitative Marketing Research – 4 semester hours

 Methods and techniques of qualitative marketing research.
 Will examine focus groups, depth interviews, projective techniques, ethnography and other qualitative techniques.